 Making use of ICMPD’s wide-ranging expertise and global network, the VMC convenes politicians, senior officials, experts and practitioners from governments, international organisations, civil society, academia, the private sector and the media to debate the most burning issues of migration governance.

 The 6th edition of the VMC took place on 19-20 October 2021 in Vienna’s historic city centre.
 It featured 9 sessions with 34 speakers; around 150 people participated in person and more than 1,300 joined virtually.
 Over two days of lively discussions, high-level panellists zoomed in on an array of pressing issues: the situation in Afghanistan and along key migration routes; geopolitical challenges and the instrumentalisation of migrants and refugees; and the fallout of the global pandemic on society and the economy.
+The conference programme can be viewed here.

 Read the full conference report here.